 6. Abundance creation

-Abundance is an important component to any leadership development plan.
+Abundance is an important component of any leadership development plan.
 By creating abundance in your mind, body and spirit; you create a full place from which to serve others.
 Serving from fullness is one of the greatest gifts you can give to the world.
-Desiring more – is such a corner stone – because with more – you can do more, you can serve longer and in a greater way.
+Desiring more – is such a cornerstone – because with more – you can do more, you can serve longer and in a greater way.

-Directly related to your abundance level – is your vitality or energy levels, your health and the measure of your own self care.
-Self care becomes a focus in a personal leadership development plan because of the simple concept of sustainability .
+Directly related to your abundance level – is your vitality or energy levels, your health and the measure of your self-care.
+Self-care becomes a focus in a personal leadership development plan because of the simple concept of sustainability.
 You want yourself to be sustained.
 Having sustainability just makes sense because as you care for yourself; you can continue to care for others.